On the Trail of Polish Fairy Tales

 Those wishing to see the dragon’s cave can visit it on the Wawel Castle Hill, where its entrance is marked by a sculpture of a dragon by Bronisław Chromy.
 Once upon a distant time ‒ back in 2007 ‒ the dragon sculpture could be prompted to breathe fire by sending a text message to a designated number.
 Unfortunately, the dragon became too temperamental.
 Now, it simply automatically breathes fire every three minutes.

 3. The Devil’s Hand

-‘I would have had a fairer trial from the devil!’ once shouted an innocent widow in a Lublin courtroom, after a corrupt jury declared her guilty.
+‘I would have had a fairer trial from the devil!’ an innocent widow once shouted in a Lublin courtroom, after a corrupt jury declared her guilty.
 The following night, the devil himself arrived at the tribunal in Lublin to request a fair verdict.
 The Lord of Darkness, possibly illiterate, then signed the new verdict with a handprint.
-A hand-shaped burn remains visible on the courtroom table from this fairy tale, which is on display in the Museum of Lublin.
+A hand-shaped burn remains visible on the courtroom table from this fairy tale, which is on display at the Lublin Museum.

 5. The Golden Duck

 The Golden Duck, Fryderyk Chopin Museum, photo: Albert Zawada / AG

 Visitors of the Fryderyk Chopin Museum cannot fail but notice a small and woebegone golden duck sitting in a fountain near the main entrance.
 According the first printed version this fairy tale, dating back to 1925, a poor shoemaker finds out that this golden duck in fact a princess held captive by a spell.
 She can only be reverted to human form if she finds a man able to spend 100 ducats without sharing any of his acquisitions.
 The thrifty shoemaker, unable to spend this staggering sum on himself, eventually gives away most of the ducats to a beggar.

 Travellers' Tales: 6 Books about Poland from the Perspective of Visitors